Douglas D Cook

 Douglas joined the Club in 1927-28 season as a 19 year old and won an intra club novice four race.
 Thereafter, he doesn’t appear to have troubled the judges.
 In the next season he raced unsuccessfully in the Club’s second maiden eight at early regattas.

-Whilst we can conclude that he was not a champion rower, we can also conclude that he enjoyed club life and so was a champion member - he maintained his membership for the next 14 years until his death.
+So we can conclude that he was not a champion rower, but we can also conclude that he enjoyed club life and so was a champion member - he maintained his membership for the next 14 years until his death.

 Given the dire situation in the Pacific with the Japanese, the 2nd/9th battalion returned to Australia in 1942.
 It was re-organised for jungle warfare and then took part in the New Guinea campaign.
 By this stage his Battalion was regarded as being the Australia’s best fighting force.
 Their biggest early battle was at Milne Bay.